CODEX ARCANUM — CIPHERS

 [ XOR CIPHER ]

-XOR (exclusive OR) is a boolean operation: two identical bits produce 0, two different bits produce 1.
-Applied to text, each byte of the message is XORed against a repeating key byte — and because XOR is its own inverse, the exact same operation deciphers it.
-XOR is the building block inside AES, ChaCha20, and virtually every modern cipher.
-On its own with a short repeating key it's trivially broken by frequency analysis, but with a key as long as the message (a one-time pad), it is unbreakable.
-Key and ciphertext are shown as hex.
+XOR (exclusive OR) is a boolean operation.
+Two identical bits produce 0, two different bits produce 1.
+When it is applied to text, each byte of the message is XORed against a repeating key byte.
+XOR is symmetric so the exact same operation deciphers it.
+XOR is the building block inside Advanced Encryption Standard (AES) and pretty much every modern cipher.
+On its own with a short repeating key it can be broken by frequency analysis, but with a key as long as the message (a one-time pad), it is unbreakable.
+Key and ciphertext are shown as hexadecimal.

 KEY: